Judannn/the-dukes/README.md

 ## **Introduction**
 This is a murder mystery game where you are dropped into The Dukes house.
 You are required to figure out who commited the murder by talking to characters and using items.

+This game has been created entirely with Python and runs directly in the Python console.

 ## **User Documentation**
 ### Installation Steps
 1. Download all files from this Github Repo. <br/>